New U.S. Citizens

 The resources below are for U.S. citizens.
 Not a U.S. citizen?
 For information about paths to citizenship, please visit our Citizenship Resource Center.

 In addition to your Certificate of Naturalization, a U.S. passport serves as official proof of citizenship.
-As a U.S. citizen you are now eligible for a U.S. passport.
+As a U.S. citizen, you are now eligible for a U.S. passport from the U.S. Department of State.

-You will need to submit your original Certificate of Naturalization AND a photocopy when applying for your U.S. passport.
-Visit the Department of State website to apply for your U.S. passport.
+You will need to submit your original Form N-500, Certificate of Naturalization, AND a photocopy when applying for your U.S. passport.
+Visit the Department of State's website for more information, passport forms, to find where you can submit your passport application, and to apply for your U.S. passport.
+You may also apply for a U.S. passport for any child under the age of 18 who automatically acquired citizenship based on your naturalization.

 If you have a U.S. driver’s license or state-issued identification card (ID), you can update your record with the agency that issues driver’s licenses in your state, often called a Department of Motor Vehicles (DMV).
 To update your address or legal name on a DMV-issued ID card, contact the DMV agency in your state.
 You can search for your state DMV using USA.gov.